SteveBarnett/Remixing/thinking/_posts/2023-01-09-we-grow-by-doing-what-excites-and-scares-us.md

 ---
-title: We grow by doing what excites and scares us
+title: We grow by doing what excites and scares us.
-tags: change human
+tags: human resilience
 ---